sate99/Time-Series-Analysis-Full-Stack-App/README.md

-# Time-Series-Analysis-Full-Stack-App

-## Overview
+# Time Series Data Upload & Visualization

-This is a full-stack application for time series analysis.
-The backend is built with Flask and provides APIs for data processing and analysis.
-The frontend (if applicable) can be built with any framework of your choice.
+This project is a full-stack application for uploading, processing, and visualizing time series data.
+The backend is built with Flask, and the frontend is built with React.

 ## Features

+- Upload CSV or Excel files containing time series data
-- Data ingestion and storage
+- Process and clean the uploaded data
-- Data cleaning and preprocessing
+- Visualize the cleaned and analyzed data
-- Time series analysis (e.g., moving average, trend analysis)
-- RESTful APIs for data access and manipulation
+- Filter data based on time intervals (daily, weekly, monthly)

 ## Technologies Used